helloitsjoe/webpack-simple/README.md

 That's it!

-This will generate a webpack config in `development` mode, with `babel-loader` set up with React defaults, and css/sass loaders with `modules: true` by default.
+This will generate a webpack config in `development` mode, with Babel/React and css/sass loaders.
 It's the equivalent of:

 ```js
 const config = {